merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

                         -o output_dir
 {{ codestop }}

 The two decimal values `--group-colormap` also accepts then say how far from white each ramp starts and stops rather than which fraction of a colormap to use, defaulting to `0.25 1.0`.
 The pale end stops short of white on purpose: standard and overview maps keep white for their own unhighlighted elements, so a ramp reaching it could not be drawn there.
-Anvi'o checks every group's ramp against those reserved colors before writing any file, and says which limits to widen if one collides.
+Anvi'o checks every group's ramp against those reserved colors before writing any file, and if one collides it says to start the ramp further from white — that is, to raise the first of the two values.

 Since one scale styles every layer's group maps at once, a run whose reaction and compound layers give the same group different colors is refused; pointing both `--reaction-category-colors` and `--compound-category-colors` at a single file is the simplest way to keep them in step.